prev - next - home - no frames - frames

 I ain't reading all that.
 I'm happy for you, though.
 Or, sorry that happened.

-Author unidentified (paraphrase of popular meme)
+Author unidentified (paraphrase of a popular meme)

 I've never seen anyone jogging and smiling, so that's all I need to know about that.